nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * needs to track customer activity in own department store
 * needs to generate statistics based of customer data

-**Value proposition**: A one stop marketing tool that allows department stores to manage and organize their customer contacts for usage in the company’s various marketing plans
+**Value proposition**: A one-stop marketing tool that allows department stores to manage and organize their customer contacts for usage in the company’s various marketing plans

 ### User stories